posterior/treecat/README.md

 # TreeCat

-A tree-of-mixtures nonparametric Bayesian model.
+A Bayesian latent tree model of multivariate multinomial data.